-As the application under test evolves, so do its tests.
+As the application being tested evolves, so do its tests.
 New checkpoints are added to test new functionality and checkpoints are removed because the application functionality or flow has changed.

-Instead of having a static association between every checkpoint and a corresponding baseline image, Eyes compares a sequence of images captured by checkpoints to a sequence of baseline images, allowing for the fact that checkpoints may have been removed or added.
-Then, very much like a textual "diff" program, Eyes find images that have been added and removed as well as images that have a corresponding baseline image and either match or mismatch.
-Eyes then gives the user the tools to both verify existing checkpoints as well as to ensure that the set of baseline images is up-to-date.
+Instead of having a static association between every checkpoint and a corresponding baseline image, Eyes compares a sequence of images captured by checkpoints to a sequence of baseline images, allowing for the fact that checkpoints may have been added or removed.
+Then, very much like a textual "diff" program, Eyes finds images that have been added or removed as well as images that have a corresponding baseline image and either match or mismatch.
+Eyes then enables you to both verify existing checkpoints and ensure that the set of baseline images is up to date.

 For example, the baseline of a test may consist of the following five images:

 Now, imagine that the application and test have been changed, and the test generates a different sequence of images.
 For example:

 Comparing the two sequences, we can see that:

 Eyes will detect these differences and generate a sequence of steps as follows: